gvwilson/fiction/iffy/index.md

 "You want it *safe*, do it yourself."

-Slowly, steadily, Iffy brought the spinning drillbit down until it just barely kissed the metal and---
+Slowly, steadily, Iffy brought the spinning drillbit down until it just barely kissed the metal and—

-"What are you still doin' here?"
+"What are you doin'?"
 She jumped and spun around.
 Jeep was leaning against a set of shelves, arms crossed and scowl firmly in place.

-"I'm practicin'," she said defensively.
+"Just practicin'," she said defensively.
 "Aren't you supposed t' be havin' lunch or something?"

 His scowl deepened.
 "Finished.
-Does my da know you're here?"
+Does my da know what you're about?"

 "Course he does."
 Iffy scratched a sudden itch on her nose,